 EmmaRose is an integral part of the firm’s Food & Agribusiness Industry Group, working with clients on compliance issues with state and federal agencies such as the U.S. Food and Drug Administration and U.S. Department of Agriculture, and Pennsylvania Department of Agriculture.
 In particular, EmmaRose has been counseling clients in the booming hemp-growing industry to track and navigate its emerging laws and regulations, including compliance and risk management.
 She helps clients remain up-to-date on pressing issues, such as the spotted lanternfly quarantine affecting the region.
-She also counsels clients on regulations in food processing and manufacturing.
+She also counsels clients on regulations in food processing, manufacturing and distribution.

 Her agriculture background has made her a logical fit for Barley Snyder’s Food & Agribusiness Industry Group, which the firm launched in 2016.
 Before law school, she graduated college with a degree in Animal Science, Livestock Science and Management Specialization from one of Pennsylvania’s highest-rated agriculture schools.
 She also has volunteered for the Penn State Extension with local 4-H programs.
 She grew up on a small farm in Schuylkill County with horses and honey bees.